-Saas - Software as a service is a software licensing and delivery model in which software is licensed on a subscription basis and is centrally hosted.
+SaaS - Software as a service is a software licensing and delivery model in which software is licensed on a subscription basis and is centrally hosted.
 It is sometimes referred to as “on-demand software”, and was formerly referred to as “software plus services” by Microsoft.
-SaaS applications are also known as on-demand software and Web-based/Web-hosted software.
+SaaS applications are also known as on-demand software and web-hosted software.

 Advantages for SaaS owner: